arduino/help-center-content/content/Hardware Support/UNO/Debug-runtime-errors-on-UNO-R4-WiFi-using-stack-trace.md

    ![Serial output.](img/addr2line-example-serial.png)

 6. Following the "Registers information" table, the type of fault will be specified.
-You can read more about the types [here](https://wiki.segger.com/Cortex-M_Fault#Cortex-M_Fault_Exceptions).
+You can read more about the [Cortex-M fault exception types](https://wiki.segger.com/Cortex-M_Fault#Cortex-M_Fault_Exceptions).
 7. The last line includes a command for the `addr2line` utility.
 See [Running addr2line for more information](#running-addr2line).

 ---